 A warm and inviting home is always a pleasure, but it’s never more important than when the nights lengthen, the temperature plummets and the rain keeps pouring down.
 In winter we’re more dependent than ever on our homes as a place of warmth and light – which is why it’s the season of peak energy use.

 So, as the days grow short, and bulbs and boilers go into overdrive, what are the ways to keep your home warm and welcoming, without running up bigger bills?
-We’ve put together some home technology highlights from the EDF Energy Smart Home Store.
+We’ve put together some home technology highlights we've found to help you through these darker days.

 Be warm and efficient with smart heating

 Did you know you can decrease your carbon footprint and ensure your home is toasty at the same time?
 With the smart Nest Learning Thermostat, you can ensure you're only using the energy you need.
 The Nest quickly learns how warm you like your home, then ensures it’s always at the right temperature.
 Using a built-in motion sensor, it can detect when nobody’s home, automatically reducing the temperature and switching off the hot water to save energy.
 Even better, pair the thermostat with a smartphone and it can sense when you’re heading home, and crank up the heating to make sure things are cosy when you arrive.